 Sustainable fashion can be expensive, especially compared to fast fashion’s ridiculously low prices.
 For many people, one look at the price tag on an item of ethical clothing is enough to turn them off for good.
 But it doesn’t have to be that way, and we’ve talked before about whether ethical clothing is as expensive as it seems and why it’s worth investing in anyway.
 There’s so much more that goes into a price tag than the cost of fabric, like paying a living wage and taking care of our Earth.

-The good news is that the Good On You team rolled up its sleeves and went on the hunt for brands that celebrate all types of beauty and sizes, AND that are easier on the wallet!
-Keep reading to discover 16 size-inclusive, affordable, and fashionable brands.
+The good news is that the Good On You team rolled up its sleeves and went on the hunt for brands that celebrate all types of beauty and sizes, AND that are easier on the wallet.
+Keep reading to discover the top rated size-inclusive, affordable, and fashionable brands in our database.

 A note on affordability